Kate Wilson Butler Kate Wilson Butler

 Climate change, sustainability & ESG

-Leading our Climate, Sustainability & ESG practice, Kate advises clients on all aspects of these issues.
-She specialises in the intersection between climate change policy, law and business strategy and planning, drawing on her knowledge of best practice internationally and in New Zealand.
+As the Director of our Climate, Sustainability & ESG practice, Kate advises clients on all aspects of these areas.
+With broad experience as an advocate and trusted adviser across the public and private sectors, Kate specialises in the intersection between climate and ESG policy, law and strategy.

-Kate has presented a range of training programs, including for directors on climate risk governance, and she regularly speaks on current climate and sustainability topics and trends affecting business.
-She has excellent, up-to-date knowledge of current international and local trends and best practice in climate change, corporate climate action, climate transition planning and broader ESG issues.
+Kate is regularly called on as a speaker and facilitator on current climate and sustainability issues affecting business.
+She has excellent knowledge of current international and local developments in climate change, corporate climate action, climate transition planning and broader ESG issues such as nature/biodiversity, responsible business, modern slavery and ESG governance.

 Recent highlights